|Note | Week: 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16|

 See BigMyth.com for many of the world's traditional oral myths.

 Fri.
-9/13 First Essay Answers: (Defining Religion, Studying Religion, Oral Traditions--and how are we doing so far?)
+9/12 First Essay Exam: (Defining Religion, Studying Religion, Oral Traditions--and how are we doing so far?)

 Week 4 - Hinduism.
 Make sure you know the basic geography of India.
 See Maps of India